TakumiOtagaki/ID3_intron_designer/README.md

 - optimized UTR/main multi-FASTA (`--structure-output`)
 - TSV mutation lists and loss-curve PNGs
 - optional sampled exon sequences and summary JSON (`--sample-count`)
+  * The multi-FASTA now bundles the best design plus every sampled exon variant, and each header carries the window `-EFE`, boundary BPP sum, and average raw EFE so you can assess quality directly from the label.

 `id3/apps/exon_driven_structural.py` handles this workflow through `IntronAwaredExonDesignerContext`, and `_docs/intron_awared_exon_designer_refactor_plan.md`